LuisCusihuaman/peppasorg/README.md

 # 🚀 PEPPASORG Project

-This project is a Node.js application built with Nx, a powerful tool for monorepo development.
-It uses various libraries such as `express`, `node-fetch`, `telegraf`, and others.

-## 🎯 Getting Started

-To set up and run this project, follow the steps below:

-### 🛠️ Setup and Installation

-1. Clone the repository to your local machine.
-2. Navigate to the project's root directory in your terminal.

-#### 💻 Development

-1. Run `pnpm install` to install the necessary dependencies.
-2. Run `pnpm start` to start the development server.

-## 📚 Project Structure

-The project is structured as a monorepo with Nx.
-It uses the `@nrwl/node` package for Node.js applications, `@nrwl/express` for Express.js applications, and `@nrwl/jest` for testing with Jest.
+The application is a Telegram bot that interacts with users and performs various tasks such as starting and stopping a server, and responding to certain keywords with predefined responses or GIFs from Giphy.

+The bot uses the `Telegraf` library for the Telegram API, `node-fetch` for making HTTP requests, and `GiphyFetch` from the `@giphy/js-fetch-api` library to fetch GIFs.

+The bot commands include:

+- `/prender_servercito`: Starts the server and replies with a gaming GIF.
+- `/apagar_servercito`: Stops the server and replies with a sleeping GIF.

 ## 🔑 Obtaining API Tokens and Credentials